arnku/fake_news/README.md

 save_path = 'tokens/'
 ```

-The data files for a very simple bag of words model is also created.
+The data files for a very simple bag of words model are also created.
 This is run after *tf-idf.py* as it requires the *dfs.csv* file.

 **bagowords.py** Uses the top 10.000 words to create a bag of words, also counts how many words in each article is inside and outside the bag.
 Input and output folders should be set to: